Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

 The total time ($t_{\rm tot}$) listed per imaging tier in Table~\ref{exptim}, including overheads, is therefore calculated as

-where $t_{\rm exp}$ is the exposure time on the sky in seconds, $t_{\rm oh}$ is the 42 second overhead, $N_{\rm f}$ is the number of filters used (which for discovery is always 2), and $N_{\rm p}$ is the number of pointings.
+where $t_{\rm exp}$ is the exposure time on the sky in seconds, $t_{\rm oh}$ is the 42 s overhead, $N_{\rm f}$ is the number of filters used (which for discovery is always 2), and $N_{\rm p}$ is the number of pointings.